 Who should apply to be an AVODAH Fellow?

 - You have a demonstrated interest in exploring the intersection of Jewish life and social justice.

 - You have a commitment to personal growth and an active interest in building community and developing the power of a network during and after the Fellowship.

-Can you say more about how you define antipoverty work?
-I don’t work at a non profit or social service agency but I’m interested in this program!
+Can you say more about how you define domestic social and economic justice work?
+I don’t work at a non-profit or social service agency but I’m interested in this program.

-We define antipoverty work broadly, as working to address the causes or effects of poverty.
+We define social and economic work broadly, as working to address a wide range of pressing local and national issues.
 This includes professionals providing services to low-income individuals or groups of people, helping organize communities to fight for systemic change, serving at government offices helping constituents in need, teachers or librarians working to build the skills of people to fight their way out of poverty, people serving in health clinics, working on food justice or helping people make their workplace better.
 Take a look at our class of 2015 Fellows to get a sense of the diverse leadership profiles of our participants.

 Are AVODAH Service Corps alumni eligible to be participants?